AMBER Alerts: Law and Background

 AMBER Alerts Law: Formation of the System

-The system takes its name from 9-year-old Amber Hagerman, who was abducted and murdered in Arlington, Texas, in 1996.
-Amber's parents quickly reported the abduction to authorities and the media, but their efforts were to no avail.
-The girl's body was found in a drainage ditch four days after the abduction.
-The Hagermans subsequently pushed Texas legislators to create the system that would become AMBER Alerts.
-Other states soon developed their own AMBER Alert systems as well.
+The AMBER Alert Program takes its name from 9-year-old Amber Hagerman.
+She was abducted and murdered in Arlington, Texas, in 1996.
+Amber's parents promptly reported the abduction to authorities and the media, but their efforts were to no avail.
+Their child's body was found in a drainage ditch four days after the kidnapping.

-- Removed any remaining statutes of limitations for crimes involving the abduction or physical or sexual abuse of a child;
+- Removed any remaining federal statutes of limitations involving the abduction or physical or sexual abuse of a child

-- Made it more difficult for those accused of serious crimes against children to make bail;
+- Made it more difficult for child abductors to make bail

-- Increased minimum prison sentences for non-family member child abductions to 20 years and for sexual exploitation of children and child pornography to 15 to 30 years;
+- Increased federal minimum prison sentences for offenses related to abduction and exploitation of children

-- Imposed a two strike penalty requiring life imprisonment for offenders who commit two serious sexual abuse offenses against a child; and
+- Imposed a two-strike penalty requiring life imprisonment for offenders convicted of a second serious federal sex offense against a minor

 AMBER Alerts Law: Criteria Used to Issue an Alert

-In order to avoid false alarms, the U.S. Department of Justice has developed a set of criteria to which states typically adhere.
-Before issuing an AMBER alert, the following criteria should be established:
+To avoid false alarms, the U.S. Department of Justice has developed a set of activation criteria.
+Before issuing an AMBER alert, states should meet the following criteria:

-- Law enforcement confirms that an abduction has occurred;
+- Law enforcement must have reason to believe that an abduction has occurred.

-- The child is at risk of serious injury or death; and
+- The child is at risk of imminent danger of serious injury or death.

-- There's enough descriptive information about the child, the captor, or the captor's vehicle to issue an alert.
+- There is enough descriptive information about the child, the suspect, or the suspect's vehicle to issue an alert.

 Learn More About AMBER Alerts Law: Talk to an Attorney

-Thankfully, AMBER Alerts have raised the attention paid to child abductions with many positive results, but there are times when mistakes or misconceptions are at play.
-For example, false claims of child abduction can arise during periods of hostile family relationships or in the heat of a divorce.
-If you're facing accusations of child abduction, you should consult with a criminal defense attorney to understand your rights and how you can protect yourself from criminal liability.
+AMBER Alerts have raised awareness of child abductions nationwide.
+Many alerts result in the recovery of the child.
+But there are times when mistakes or misconceptions are at play.
+For example, false claims of child abduction can arise in hostile family relationships or in the heat of a divorce.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help